tvmai/tvmai.github.io/_posts/2017-08-22-Optimize-Deep-Learning-GPU-Operators-with-TVM-A-Depthwise-Convolution-Example.md

 The size of shared memory is limited (usually 48K), so we must be cautious of shared memory overflow.
 Besides, too much shared memory allocated to one block limits the number of active blocks per multiprocessor [2].

-When using shared memory, we should try to avoid bank conflicts.
+Another performance issue with shared memory is bank conflicts.
 Shared memory is divided into equally sized memory modules (banks) that can be accessed simultaneously, however, if multiple threads access the same memory bank (causing bank conflicts), the accesses will be serialized, thus decreasing the effective bandwidth.

 Shared memory banks are organized such that successive addresses are assigned to successive banks.
-To avoid bank conflicts, it's better that consecutive threads access consecutive memory addresses, as illustrated below:
+To avoid bank conflicts, it's better that successive threads access successive memory addresses, as illustrated below (each color represents one shared memory bank):

 {:center}
 ![image](/images/depthconv_tutorial/bank_conflicts.png){: width="95%"}